Shingles Is Nasty, And The New Vaccine Works Well. Why Do Adults Avoid Shots?

 And even if adults want to get their recommended shots, some lose track of which they have already received and when.
 Pediatricians routinely report the vaccines they provide to state or city vaccination registries that electronically collect and consolidate the information.
 But the registries are not widely used for adults, who are more likely to get vaccines at various locations, such as a pharmacy or at work, for example.

 "I'm always asking patients, 'Did you get all the doses in the series?'
-'Where did you get them?' " says Dr. Laura Riley, vice chair of obstetrics at Boston's Mass General Hospital, and a member of the CDC's Advisory Committee on Immunization Practices.
+'Where did you get them?' " says Dr. Laura Riley, vice chairwoman of obstetrics at Boston's Mass General Hospital, and a member of the CDC's Advisory Committee on Immunization Practices.
 "It can be very challenging to track."

 Kaiser Health News is an editorially independent news service that is part of the nonpartisan Henry J. Kaiser Family Foundation.
 Michelle Andrews is on Twitter @mandrews110.